Baked avocado egg is the perfect keto and paleo breakfast. Baked avocado is so creamy! This dish is also substantial enough for a meatless dinner.

-It’s best to use a large, ripe (but not too ripe) avocado, and make sure it’s at room temperature.
-When you scoop out some of the avocado’s flesh to make room for the egg, make a wide, shallow cavity, not a deep one, to ensure even cooking of the egg.
+1. It’s best to use a large, not too ripe avocado, at room temperature.
+When you scoop out some of the avocado’s flesh to make room for the egg, make a wide, shallow cavity, not a deep one, to ensure even cooking of the egg white.

 While it may seem like baked avocado egg practically begs to be eaten with toast, if you’re on a low carb diet, it’s just as good eaten with utensils.
 I scoop out the avocado flesh and baked egg using a spoon, then eat it with a fork.